buzzqw/TUS/OBSS/markdown-separati/en/13-armed-combat.md

 At most, there can be 4 characters around a medium-sized creature who get the flanking bonus.
 The type of bonus is chosen round by round; if not declared, it counts as +2 to the Attack Roll.

-If by drawing a hypothetical line connecting the two characters, this line crosses through the opponent' \*\*s square, then there is a flanking situation.
+If a hypothetical line connecting the two characters crosses through the opponent' \*\*s square, then there is a flanking situation.

 A creature can attack from behind if the opponent is not able to face it.
 Attacking from behind grants a +2 bonus to the Attack Roll.
 This does not stack with Flanking.